tgfotEt/tgfotEt/README.md

 }
 ```

+[Here](https://tgfotet.web.app/?p=qbdetail&id=ocyKeDa5SK5DvEdbAiK1) is the link to the example question bank.

 There are six questions in the Question Bank above.

 The first one is a single-select multiple choice problem.
 You must specify the question, choices, and answer (0-indexed).